somayyeh1650/quantum_computting/README.md

     conda install pip

-and using pip we install the latest version of qiskit:
+and using pip we install the latest version of Qiskit:

     pip install qiskit